Innovative solutions for greener electric car batteries

 The green transition relies on a variety of climate-neutral solutions across industries such as manufacturing, energy, and transportation.
 Lithium batteries are currently the most crucial and expensive component of electric vehicles, yet paradoxically, they contribute to greenhouse gas emissions harmful to our society and the environment.

-The Cradle-to-Grave model is used in the scientific footprint method called Life Cycle Assessments (LCA), which evaluates the complete environmental impact of products based on a chain of factors.
+(LCA), which evaluates the complete environmental impact of products based on a chain of factors.
 For electric cars, it primarily involves the extraction of metals needed for battery production, cell manufacturing, vehicle usage during operation, and recycling processes.

 Jonas Mindemark is a university lecturer in chemistry specializing in rechargeable batteries at Uppsala University: